Every-Flavor-Robotics/motorgo-mini-driver/docs/getting_started/calibration.rst

 **Calibration Sketch**

+You can open this sketch from the MotorGo Mini Driver examples in the Arduino IDE or by `downloading this project <https://github.com/Every-Flavor-Robotics/motorgo-mini-driver/tree/main/examples/calibrate_motors>`_ for PlatformIO.

-This sketch will run the calibration routine for channel 0 on the MotorGo.
-If you want to calibrate channel 1, simply change the function calls to ``init_ch1`` and ``loop_ch1``.
+This sketch will run the calibration routine for channel 0 and channel 1 on the MotorGo.

 - The calibration sweep involves a slow, 360-degree rotation of the rotor in both directions.
 - This process maps the rotor's position to the encoder's readings.